-Alan Wright, professor of kinesiology and director of intramurals and sports clubs, joined LSC-Kingwood in 2006 and has been active in Recreational Sports and Physical Education in higher education since 1993.
-Wright obtained a Bachelor of Science degree in Psychology, with a minor in Health Education from Sam Houston State University and a Master of Science degree in health, physical education and recreation from Middle Tennessee State University.
+Alan Wright, professor of kinesiology, joined LSC-Kingwood in 2006 and has been active in Recreational Sports and Physical Education in higher education since 1993.
+Wright obtained a Bachelor's of Science degree in Psychology, with a minor in Health Education from Sam Houston State University and a Master's of Science degree in Health, Physical Education, and Recreation from Middle Tennessee State University.

-"The greatest satisfaction I get from my job comes from motivating students to become healthier by setting realistic goals and leading them on a simple, but effective path to a better lifestyle.
+“One of the greatest satisfactions I get from my job comes from motivating students to become healthier through setting realistic goals, teaching simple, but effective paths to a better lifestyle.
 By focusing on the simple things, I help them learn the value of themselves and learn that society should not be allowed to define their self-worth.
 I am passionate about student development and enjoy seeing students learn and grow into a more confident version of themselves.”
 Wright stated.

 Camarata teaches courses in personal health, first aid and safety and nutrition.